 The IBL provides that claims to set aside or annul a transaction can only be asserted by the receiver in bankruptcy proceedings.

-Outside bankruptcy proceedings, any concerned creditor may request nullification of a detrimental transaction carried out by the debtor under the ICC in which the burden of proof rests with the creditor.
+Outside bankruptcy proceedings, any concerned creditor may request nullification of a detrimental transaction carried out by the debtor based on a lawsuit under the ICC in which the burden of proof rests with the creditor.